Priyanka-1728/Power_Bi_Project/README.md

 ## Dashboard 1 : INDEX :-

--Step 1 : Created a index page and inside that created an button named as dashboard which navigates to the Overview dashboard Snapshot of index page
+-Step 1 : Created a index page and inside that created an button named as dashboard which navigates to the Overview dashboard.
+Snapshot of index page
 ![Screenshot (129)](https://github.com/user-attachments/assets/cfda1e32-3b7e-4b05-8557-af73de6985c7)